Astrakhan: Religion

 Astrakhan is the archiepiscopal see of one of the metropolitanates and (as Astrakhan and Yenotayevka) eparchies of the Russian Orthodox Church, its only other suffragan being Akhtubinsk.
 There is also a Catholic community, served by the Church of the Assumption of Mary (Astrakhan).
+There is also a substantial Muslim population made up of Astrakhan Tatars and other Muslims.
+At 1777 the white Mosque was built, and the Baku Mosque was built in 1907–1909.

 Population

-According to the results of the 2010 Census, the population of Astrakhan was 520,339.
+According to the results of the 2021 Census, the population of Astrakhan was 475,629.

-At the time of the official 2010 Census, the ethnic makeup of the city's population was:
+At the time of the official 2021 Census, the ethnic makeup of the city's population was:

+Geography

+The city lies on two banks of the Volga, in the upper part of the Volga Delta, on eleven islands of the Caspian Depression, 60 miles (100 km) from the Caspian Sea.
+At an elevation of 28 meters (92 ft) below sea level, it is the lowest city in Russia.

 Climate

-Astrakhan features a temperate continental "Aralian" semi-arid climate (Köppen climate classification: BSk) with cold winters and hot summers.
+Astrakhan features a continental cold semi-arid climate (Köppen climate classification: BSk) with cold winters and hot summers.
 Astrakhan is one of the driest cities in Europe.
-Rainfall is scarce but relatively evenly distributed throughout the course of the year with, however, more precipitation (58%) in the hot season (six hottest months of the year), which determines the "Aralian" type (as opposed to the "Turkmenon" type, with the wet season during the cold months).
-The below sea-level elevation of Astrakhan influences the climate.
-Partially a result of this and also being far from the oceans means that summers are much hotter than found further west on similar latitude in Europe and worldwide for 46°N with the notable exception of the interior Pacific Northwest of the United States.
+Rainfall is scarce but relatively evenly distributed throughout the course of the year with, however, more precipitation (58%) in the hot season (six hottest months of the year).

-It is this even distribution of rainfall and the relatively low annual temperature that causes the city to fall under this climate category as opposed to an arid climate.
+The below sea-level elevation and long distance from the ocean of Astrakhan significantly influences the climate.